abulanov/sfc_app/README.md

 The application can be improved by adding support for the following functionalities:

 1. Interface type support.
 Currently, all the interfaces are treated as inout type.
 Refining the requests to the Service Catalog Data Base will allow implementing multi-homed service function with defined flow direction (ex.
 Firewall with inside and outside interfaces).  **[DONE]**
 2. Symmetric flow support can be a convenient feature to add reverse forwarding graph through symmetric service functions automagically.
 Symmetric or bidirectional functions are those which require traffic to be passed in both directions: uplink and downlink so that service could be provided (example: NAT).
-Not having that feature is not critical, but requires explicit definition of the reverse forwarding graph.
+Not having that feature is not critical, but requires explicit definition of the reverse forwarding graph. **[DONE]**
 3. Group support is required when several instances of a service function are deployed.
 The absence of it can be worked around by using Load Balancers in front of actual Network Functions.
 6. Etc.: A richer set of protocol fields,  wildcard logic, VNF statuses and other enhancements.